mjbots/moteus/docs/protocol/registers.md

 position, say with a velocity command that is inconsistent with the start and stop position, then it will act as if a 0 velocity has been commanded and the current command position equals the stop position.

+NOTE: This register is deprecated.
+Most users of this option should instead use acceleration or velocity limits.

 ### 0x027 - Watchdog timeout